-Overcrowding can be controlled by maintaining separate ponds for breeding, and stocking the other ponds with only manually selected male fingerlings.
-The male Tilapia is differentiated by examining the "urogenital papillas," a finger-like structure behind the anus on the belly of the fish.
+Overcrowding can be controlled by maintaining separate male and female ponds for breeding, and stocking the other ponds with only manually selected male fingerlings.
+The male Tilapia can be identified by examining the "urogenital papillae," a finger-like structure behind the anus on the belly of the fish.
 The male has one opening at the tip of the papilla while the female has two openings, one for the exit of eggs and the other for urine.
 Another difference is that the papilla of the male is pointed while the papilla of the female is somewhat brown and round.

-For raising Tilapia on plankton, the best depth for the fish pond is 75-100cm (30-40 inches).
+For raising Tilapia on plankton, the best depth for the fish pond is 75-100 cm (30-40 inches).
 The recommended stocking rate is about one to two fish per square meter of water surface.
-The formula for figuring surface area is length times height (Maramba).
+The formula for figuring surface area is length times height.